TheXardas/page-view-counter/README.md

 - Create a more realistic architecture for a nodejs app, with routing.
 - Create a ping-endpoint for amazon healthcheck service (it uses a root, thus incrementing page view count as a side-effect).
 - Write own implementation of RedisMetrics's increment, so no need to import whole library in production app.
+- Improve configuration system, to not store connection strings in a repo